Contact Vicki

 So, your first step is to write down all your wants and needs for your birth, so you set a base line of what you really want, what you really need and anything else that you are willing to negotiate.

-It also makes sense to have a set of questions along with doing some research about each candidate and then “interview” them just like you would before shortlisting candidates for a job.
+It also makes sense to have a set of questions along with doing some research about each candidate and then “interview” them just like you would be shortlisting candidates for a job.

 Then by interviewing several candidates who “sound good on paper” you will be able to choose the one that feels most right for you and your birth philosophies.